Ghs1512/Ghs1512/README.md

 - 👋 Hi, I’m @Ghs1512
 - 👀 I’m interested in ...
-Web development , Cloud Computing
+Embedded Systems, Cybersecurity and Embedded and Cloud Security.
 - 🌱 I’m currently learning ...
-Web development
+Cyber Security and Ethical Hacking
 - 💞️ I’m looking to collaborate on ...
-Web development
+Embedded projects
 - 📫 How to reach me ...

 <!---